 Over-representation in the child protection system

-The majority of Aboriginal and Torres Strait Islander children and families in Queensland live safely at home in their community and culture.
+The majority of Aboriginal and Torres Strait Islander children and young people in Queensland live safely at home connected to family, kin, community and culture.

 However, Aboriginal and Torres Strait Islander children and young people are over-represented in the child protection system both Queensland and nationally at levels significantly above their population share (8% at June 2021).

 Our Way: A generational strategy for Aboriginal and Torres Strait Islander children and families 2017–2037 (Our Way) sets out a roadmap to achieve the ambitious target to eliminate the disproportionate representation of Aboriginal and Torres Strait Islander children in the child protection system, and close the gap in life outcomes, by 2037.
-Co-designed in genuine partnership with Family Matters Queensland, Our Way is supported by a series of action plans.
+Co-designed in genuine partnership with Family Matters Queensland, Our Way is being delivered through a series of seven action plans.
 The first action plans, Changing Tracks focuses on changes to the systems and policy setting to set the foundations to achieve transformational change in Queensland within a generation.

 Our Way and the supporting action plans were approved by the Queensland Government and involve collective action from multiple government agencies, and their implementation is overseen by the Queensland First Children and Families Board that includes highly respected Aboriginal and Torres Strait Islander members from across Queensland.